bluesky/tiled/README.md

 * The method for initializing this object is intentionally unspecified.
 There will be variety.

+* The data underlying the Catalog may be updated to add items, even though te Catalog itself is a read-only view on that data.
+Any items added MUST be added to the end.
+Items may not be removed.

 ### JSON API

 List a Catalog to obtain its keys, paginated.
 It may contain subcatalogs or